 Secret user KEY SET depends on his attribute set.
 Here each Di (GROUP KEY) serves for decryption of the data of a single group of users, for example, related to some project: {ti}U → D = {Di = g yw ti }.
 Here w \in Z is the unique security parameter allowing to control the key generation for each user group.

-Encrypted text M, in our context, M = F ILE KEY , or the permanent AES symmetric key, which allows to avoid the file re-encryption.
-Encryption procedure is multiplication.
+Encrypted text M, in this context, M = F ILE KEY , or the permanent AES symmetric key, which allows to avoid the file re-encryption.
+The encryption procedure is performed by a multiplication.
 The set of the public keys Ei (PUBLIC SHARE KEY) corresponding to the set of groups able to access the text is kept along with the encrypted text E: E = Me(g, g) ys , {Ei = g tis w }, ∀i ∈ {ti}M. Here s \in Z is the unique security parameter allowing to control the key generation for each file share.

 (4) bad-form notation "for all i in {t_i}_M" (because "i" cannot belong to the set).

-Encrypted text M, in our context, M = F ILE KEY , or the permanent AES symmetric key, which allows to avoid the file re-encryption.
-Encryption procedure is multiplication.
+Encrypted text M, in this context, M = F ILE KEY , or the permanent AES symmetric key, which allows to avoid the file re-encryption.
+The encryption procedure is performed by a multiplication.
 The set of the public keys Ei (PUBLIC SHARE KEY) corresponding to the set of groups able to access the text is kept along with the encrypted text E: E = Me(g, g) ys , {Ei = g tis w }, ∀i, t_i ∈ {t_i}_U.

 3. In Subsection 5.3, the description of SSS (modular secret sharing) is unclear: